MicrosoftDocs/patterns-practices/patterns-practices/guide/stock-trader-reference-implementation-using-the-prism-library-5.0-for-wpf.md

 This is possible through a set of application services that the modules have access to.
 Modules do not directly reference one another to access these services.
 In the Stock Trader RI, a dependency injection container (referred to as the container) injects these services into modules during their initialization (the Stock Trader RI uses the MEF container).

+> [!NOTE]
-**Note:** For an introduction to dependency injection and Inversion of Control, see the article, [Loosen Up - Tame Your Software Dependencies for More Flexible Apps](http://msdn.microsoft.com/en-us/magazine/cc337885.aspx), by James Kovacs in *MSDN Magazine*.
+> For an introduction to dependency injection and Inversion of Control, see the article, [Loosen Up - Tame Your Software Dependencies for More Flexible Apps](http://msdn.microsoft.com/en-us/magazine/cc337885.aspx), by James Kovacs in *MSDN Magazine*.

 ## Bootstrapping the Application